 My name is Ben Winokur.
 I earned my B.A with joint honours in philosophy and peace and conflict studies from the University of Waterloo in 2013.
 I received my M.A in philosophy from Wilfrid Laurier University in 2014.
 I am now a Ph.D candidate in philosophy at York University in Toronto.

 My foremost research specialization is the epistemology of self-knowledge.
 In particular, I think and write about whether, how, and to what extent we can possess 'privileged' or 'authoritative' knowledge of our own mental states.
-Such knowledge, according many to philosophers, is knowledge that is acquired in a unique way, or that is especially epistemically secure relative to other kinds of knowledge, or that is uniquely expressive of one's rational agency in one way or another.
+Such knowledge, according many to philosophers, is knowledge that is acquired in a way that is only available to the subject herself, or that is especially epistemically secure relative to other kinds of knowledge, or that is uniquely expressive of one's rational agency.
 Some research questions include, but are not limited to:

 I also have wider interests in epistemology.
 These include interests in various kinds of epistemological skepticism, social epistemology, and epistemic normativity.
-The latter interest intersects with my work in metaethics, where I have argued in a recently published paper that, because we can disentangle moral and epistemic normativity at a conceptual level, one way of appealing to epistemic realism in order to justify moral realism fails.
+The latter interest intersects with my work in metaethics, where I have argued in a recently published paper that the possibility of conceptually disentangling epistemic and moral normativity bodes poorly for one way of justifying moral realism on the basis of epistemic realism.